Enbayft/Random-AL-Stuff/Analysis.md

 | 0     | 0.5    | 0.5   | 186 | 244 |
 | 0     | 1      | 0     | 157 | 215 |
 | 0     | 0      | 1     | 223 | 277 |

+### Analysis Based On Table Data

+The Light/Medium/Heavy columns indicate how much of the HP pool is taken by said armor class.
+The SKC and MLE columns represent total clear time, measured in seconds.